e-mar404/sgotify/README.md

 ## Vision

-There will be 2 parts to the service, the server and the viewer (client).
+There will be 3 parts to the service, the server, the cli, and the viewer (client).
+The client and the cli will be very similar, they will both be able to do the same things since they will both be calling the same api functions it just differs on how they look.
 The client and server will communicate with rpc-msgpack so the client can be written to use in other places as well (ie. neovim).

 ### Commands to write